tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 - A high count of `INTERNAL_PREREQUISITES_NOT_MET` often points to upstream data capture or mapping gaps (e.g., a term not supplied at all, or supplied inconsistently).
 - Changes in counts between a “pre-amendment” and “post-amendment” phase provide an estimate of how much quality could improve if proposed `Amendments` were accepted (or implemented by a curator).

-Because `MultiRecord` `Measures` return only a single value, they are often paired with reporting or visualization outside of the Framework (e.g., spreadsheets, dashboards, or issue lists) that link summary counts back to the specific records needing attention.
+Because `Multi Record` `Measures` return only a single value, they are often paired with reporting or visualization outside of the Framework (e.g., spreadsheets, dashboards, or issue lists) that link summary counts back to the specific records needing attention.

 See also: [Phases: Pre-Amendment, Amendment, Post-Amendment](../guide/implementers/index.md#641-phases-pre-amendment-amendment-post-amendment-normative) in the implementers guide for a discussion of "pre-amendment" and "post-amendment" phases in a `Quality Control` workflow.

 #### 8.1.3.1 Contrast with Quality Assurance (non-normative)

-In contrast, in `Quality Assurance`, the focus is on filtering records based on `SingleRecord` Test outcomes.
-The mechanism for this in the Fitness For Use Framework is to define a `MultiRecord` `Measure` that returns `COMPLETE` if the dataset meets a dataset-level requirement derived from `SingleRecord` Test outcomes, and `NOT_COMPLETE` otherwise, and if `NOT_COMPLETE`.
-This `MultiRecord` `Measure` can be used as a completeness condition.
+In contrast, in `Quality Assurance`, the focus is on filtering records based on `Single Record` Test outcomes.
+The mechanism for this in the Fitness For Use Framework is to define a `Multi Record` `Measure` that returns `COMPLETE` if the dataset meets a dataset-level requirement derived from `Single Record` Test outcomes, and `NOT_COMPLETE` otherwise, and if `NOT_COMPLETE`.
+This `Multi Record` `Measure` can be used as a completeness condition.
 A `Quality Assurance` workflow may filter records until the remaining dataset satisfies that condition (the `Measure` returns `COMPLETE`).
-When all the `MultiRecord` `Measures` of this sort for a `Use Case` (as specified by `Policy`) are `COMPLETE`, the (filtered) dataset is fit for use with respect to the selected `Use Case`.
-Alternately, remediation could be applied (as in applying `Amendments` to fix problems identified by `Validations`) and filtering such that the `MultiRecord` `Measures` return `COMPLETE`, at which point the dataset is fit for use with respect to the selected `Use Case`.
-BDQ does not specify a workflow, it fundamentally supports the representation of completeness conditions via `MultiRecord` `Measures`, and it is up to implementers to decide how to use those `Measures` in a workflow, whether for `Quality Control` or `Quality Assurance`.
+When all the `Multi Record` `Measures` of this sort for a `Use Case` (as specified by `Policy`) are `COMPLETE`, the (filtered) dataset is fit for use with respect to the selected `Use Case`.
+Alternately, remediation could be applied (as in applying `Amendments` to fix problems identified by `Validations`) and filtering such that the `Multi Record` `Measures` return `COMPLETE`, at which point the dataset is fit for use with respect to the selected `Use Case`.
+BDQ does not specify a workflow, it fundamentally supports the representation of completeness conditions via `Multi Record` `Measures`, and it is up to implementers to decide how to use those `Measures` in a workflow, whether for `Quality Control` or `Quality Assurance`.
 BDQ defines how to represent `Quality Assurance` conditions and outcomes.
 A filtering or remediation strategy is outside the scope of BDQ and would be up to an implementation.

-A related pattern occurs at the `SingleRecord` level: when fitness depends on a user-defined analytical threshold rather than a single universal rule, a `SingleRecord` `Measure` may return a numeric metric that consumers interpret relative to their `Use Case`.
-For example, [MEASURE_EVENTDATE_DURATIONINSECONDS](../terms/bdqtest/index.md#MEASURE_EVENTDATE_DURATIONINSECONDS) returns the duration (in seconds) of the time interval represented by `dwc:eventDate`; consumers can then apply a threshold (e.g., “duration ≤ 86401 seconds” for day-level precision) to decide whether an individual `SingleRecord` has sufficient temporal precision for their `Use Case`.
+A related pattern occurs at the `Single Record` level: when fitness depends on a user-defined analytical threshold rather than a single universal rule, a `Single Record` `Measure` may return a numeric metric that consumers interpret relative to their `Use Case`.
+For example, [MEASURE_EVENTDATE_DURATIONINSECONDS](../terms/bdqtest/index.md#MEASURE_EVENTDATE_DURATIONINSECONDS) returns the duration (in seconds) of the time interval represented by `dwc:eventDate`; consumers can then apply a threshold (e.g., “duration ≤ 86401 seconds” for day-level precision) to decide whether an individual `Single Record` has sufficient temporal precision for their `Use Case`.

 #### 8.1.4 A worked example (building on VALIDATION_FOOTPRINTWKT_NOTEMPTY) (non-normative)

-Suppose we run the `Validation` Test `VALIDATION_FOOTPRINTWKT_NOTEMPTY` on a dataset (`MultiRecord`) of 10,000 records.
+Suppose we run the `Validation` Test `VALIDATION_FOOTPRINTWKT_NOTEMPTY` on a dataset (`Multi Record`) of 10,000 records.

-A `Quality Control` workflow commonly uses `MultiRecord` `Measures` to summarize how often the underlying `SingleRecord` `Validation` produced each outcome.
+A `Quality Control` workflow commonly uses `Multi Record` `Measures` to summarize how often the underlying `Single Record` `Validation` produced each outcome.
 For a simple NotEmpty `Validation`, two prevalence-style measures are typically sufficient:

-- A `MultiRecord` `Measure` that counts records where `Response.status=RUN_HAS_RESULT` and `Response.result=COMPLIANT` for `VALIDATION_FOOTPRINTWKT_NOTEMPTY` (records where `dwc:footprintWKT` is present).
+- A `Multi Record` `Measure` that counts records where `Response.status=RUN_HAS_RESULT` and `Response.result=COMPLIANT` for `VALIDATION_FOOTPRINTWKT_NOTEMPTY` (records where `dwc:footprintWKT` is present).
-- A `MultiRecord` `Measure` that counts records where `Response.status=RUN_HAS_RESULT` and `Response.result=NOT_COMPLIANT` for `VALIDATION_FOOTPRINTWKT_NOTEMPTY` (records where `dwc:footprintWKT` is empty).
+- A `Multi Record` `Measure` that counts records where `Response.status=RUN_HAS_RESULT` and `Response.result=NOT_COMPLIANT` for `VALIDATION_FOOTPRINTWKT_NOTEMPTY` (records where `dwc:footprintWKT` is empty).

 These summary counts are useful in `Quality Control` because they quickly show the *prevalence* of a specific quality issue (here: missing spatial footprints), and they support prioritization and tracking of improvements over time (for example, comparing a baseline run to a run after a targeted data cleanup or a mapping fix).
 Values like percentages would be computed outside the Framework (unless you define separate Measures for them).

-Depending on how your Test suite is designed, `MultiRecord` `Measures` that count `Validations` with `Response.status=INTERNAL_PREREQUISITES_NOT_MET` may be less informative than counts of `COMPLIANT` and `NOT_COMPLIANT` results from other (e.g. `NotEmpty`, `Standard`, or `InRange`) `Validations` because missing, incorrectly formatted, or uninterpretable values may be directly identified by those other `Validations` Tests.
+Depending on how your Test suite is designed, `Multi Record` `Measures` that count `Validations` with `Response.status=INTERNAL_PREREQUISITES_NOT_MET` may be less informative than counts of `COMPLIANT` and `NOT_COMPLIANT` results from other (e.g. `NotEmpty`, `Standard`, or `InRange`) `Validations` because missing, incorrectly formatted, or uninterpretable values may be directly identified by those other `Validations` Tests.
 Thus, separate counts of missing prerequisites may be less actionable than counts of compliance or non-compliance, depending on the design of a Test suite.

-A `MultiRecord` `Measure` that counts records where `Response.status=EXTERNAL_PREREQUISITES_NOT_MET` may be informative in some workflow settings to identify cases where Tests may need to be run again later due to some problem connecting to some external source authority at run time.
+A `Multi Record` `Measure` that counts records where `Response.status=EXTERNAL_PREREQUISITES_NOT_MET` may be informative in some workflow settings to identify cases where Tests may need to be run again later due to some problem connecting to some external source authority at run time.

 **`Use Case` and `Policy` design note**: In practice, the utility of counting  INTERNAL_PREREQUISITES_NOT_MET outcomes depends on how your specification (`Expected Response`) clauses are written across a suite of Tests.
 Suites that include explicit prerequisite checks (e.g., “INTERNAL_PREREQUISITES_NOT_MET if dwc:month is bdqval:Empty”) will surface more of these statuses, while suites that instead express missingness and non-interpretability as direct NOT_COMPLIANT outcomes in focused Validation Tests (e.g., separate ...\_NOTEMPTY and ...\_STANDARD Tests) will enable clearly identifying those cases in more actionable compliance/non-compliance counts.
 Again, iterate in `Use Case` and Test design.

 #### 8.1.5 Practical note: summary values vs. details (non-normative)

-`MultiRecord` `Measures` are intentionally constrained to produce a single value in `Response.result`.
-If you need more detail than one number (for example, mean and standard deviation), implementations may place additional structured detail in `Response.qualifier` (as an extension point), while keeping `Response.result` to a single number as required for the BDQ `Measure` outputs, but your preference should be to define additional `MultiRecord` `Measures` if you need multiple summary values, rather than overloading a single `Measure`, such as one `Measure` that counts Response.status `INTERNAL_PREREQUISITES_NOT_MET` and another that counts Response.result `NOT_COMPLIANT` outcomes.
+`Multi Record` `Measures` are intentionally constrained to produce a single value in `Response.result`.
+If you need more detail than one number (for example, mean and standard deviation), implementations may place additional structured detail in `Response.qualifier` (as an extension point), while keeping `Response.result` to a single number as required for the BDQ `Measure` outputs, but your preference should be to define additional `Multi Record` `Measures` if you need multiple summary values, rather than overloading a single `Measure`, such as one `Measure` that counts Response.status `INTERNAL_PREREQUISITES_NOT_MET` and another that counts Response.result `NOT_COMPLIANT` outcomes.
 Separating these into separate `Measures` keeps each `Measure` focused and easier to interpret and allows for more flexible reporting and visualization of the results to answer particular `Quality Control` questions.

 In other words for a `Measure`: